stegiopast/wf-nanoporeata/README.md

 To use NanopoReaTA [Epi2Me](https://labs.epi2me.io/downloads/), [Nextflow](https://www.nextflow.io/docs/latest/install.html) and [Docker](https://docs.docker.com/engine/install/) must be installed.
 On Windows we recommend to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and subsequently install Epi2Me, Nextflow and Docker within the command line.

-To download NanopoReTA, open Epi2Me and navigate to Launch and press the button Import Workflow.
+To download NanopoReaTA, open Epi2Me and navigate to Launch and press the button Import Workflow.
 A pop-up window will appear in which you should copy the following link: "https://github.com/stegiopast/wf-nanoporeata"
 Press download and the Workflow should be integrated in Epi2Me.